Eminsmsk/VocabularyBuilderApp/README.md

 # VocabularyBuilderApp

 An application for English language vocabulary memorization.
 You can discover various types of words and add them to your reminder list.
 If you start the reminder it will remind you a random word from your list twice in a day.
-Also you can make a quiz about words.
+Also you can make a quiz about words :)

 ![1](https://user-images.githubusercontent.com/33187905/120910949-b424da80-c68b-11eb-991d-049296f66cf4.jpg)